yaoderek/relationships/README.md

 ./setup.sh
 ```

-That's it.
-The script does everything else and tells you what it's doing at
-each step:

 1. **Installs the tools it needs** (a Python manager called `uv`, and Node.js)
    — only if you don't already have them.